 To discontinue treatment in patients taking Alprazolam tablets, the dosage should be reduced slowly in keeping with good medical practice.
 It is suggested that the daily dosage of Alprazolam tablets be decreased by no more than 0.5 mg every three days (see DOSAGE AND ADMINISTRATION).
 Some patients may benefit from an even slower dosage reduction.
 In a controlled postmarketing discontinuation study of panic disorder patients which compared this recommended taper schedule with a slower taper schedule, no difference was observed between the groups in the proportion of patients who tapered to zero dose; however, the slower schedule was associated with a reduction in symptoms associated with a withdrawal syndrome.

 As with all benzodiazepines, paradoxical reactions such as stimulation, increased muscle spasticity, sleep disturbances, hallucinations and other adverse behavioral effects such as agitation, rage, irritability, and aggressive or hostile behavior have been reported rarely.
 In many of the spontaneous case reports of adverse behavioral effects, patients were receiving other CNS drugs concomitantly and/or were described as having underlying psychiatric conditions.
 Should any of the above events occur, Alprazolam should be discontinued.
 Isolated published reports involving small numbers of patients have suggested that patients who have borderline personality disorder, a prior history of violent or aggressive behavior, or alcohol or substance abuse may be at risk for such events.
-Instances of irritability, hostility, and intrusive thoughts have been reported during discontinuation of Alprazolam in patients with post-traumatic stress disorder.
+Instances of irritability, hostility, and intrusive thoughts have been reported during discontinuation of Alprazolam in patients with posttraumatic stress disorder.

-Post Introduction Reports: Various adverse drug reactions have been reported in association with the use of Alprazolam tablets since market introduction.
+Various adverse drug reactions have been reported in association with the use of Alprazolam tablets since market introduction.
 The majority of these reactions were reported through the medical event voluntary reporting system.
 Because of the spontaneous nature of the reporting of medical events and the lack of controls, a causal relationship to the use of Alprazolam tablets cannot be readily determined.
-Reported events include: gastrointestinal disorder, hypomania, mania, liver enzyme elevations, hepatitis, hepatic failure, Stevens-Johnson syndrome, angioedema, peripheral edema, hyperprolactinemia, gynecomastia and galactorrhea (see PRECAUTIONS).
+Reported events include: gastrointestinal disorder, hypomania, mania, liver enzyme elevations, hepatitis, hepatic failure, Stevens-Johnson syndrome, angioedema, peripheral edema, hyperprolactinemia, gynecomastia, and galactorrhea (see PRECAUTIONS).